 Finally, I needed someone to put this all together so I enlisted Forrester Savell for the mixing and mastering of the songs.
 Forrester is super pro and really understood what I was trying to do, capturing the essence of each song.

-For a regular guy from Northern Ontario, it's been a great experience and, I think, a pretty good record.
-I only hope that some version of The Wring will play live again someday.
+For a regular guy from Northern Ontario, it was a great experience and, I think, a pretty good record.

 Project Cipher was released in May 2021.
 With great promotional support from Jon Asher at Ashermedia, Project Cipher reached all corners of the world.
 It also caught the attention of a record label from Italy - Wormholedeath Records - and they signed the album to a distribution deal.
 Very cool.

 No band, but plenty of new ideas; only one thing to do:

 So, as Project Cipher was making the rounds in the world, I was creating what would become SPECTRA.